christinezosche/sinatraproject/README.md

 ## Installation and Usage

 Fork and clone this repo.
-Run $ bundle install $ to install required gems.
-Run $ rake db:migrate $ to migrate tables, then run $ rake db:seed $ if you'd like to seed data to work with.
-Then, run $ shotgun $ and type localport:9393 into your browser to get started.
+Run `bundle install` to install required gems.
+Run `rake db:migrate` to migrate tables, then run `rake db:seed` if you'd like to seed data to work with.
+Then, run `shotgun` and enter localport:9393 in your browser to get started.

 ## Development

-Run $ rake console $ to experiment with the code using Pry.
+Run `rake console` to experiment with the code using Pry.

 ## Contributing
 Bug reports and pull requests are welcome on [GitHub](https://github.com/christinezosche/sinatraproject).